101dotxyz/GPTeam/README.md

 ---

+## Requirements

+To run the world you will need [Docker](https://docs.docker.com/get-started/) installed on your machine.

 ## Getting started

 To get started with Multi-Agent GPT, you can follow these steps:

 1. Clone the project repository to your local machine
-2. Install the required dependencies by running `pip install -r requirements.txt`
-3. Set your OpenAI API key as an environment variable called `OPENAI_API_KEY`
+2. Fill in the agent
+3. Run `python setup.py`.
+This will check if you have your environment setup correctly and if not help you get it set up.
+4. Fill in the environment variables in `.env` with your API Keys.
+You will need an OpenAI API key, which you can get [here](https://platform.openai.com/account/api-keys).
-4. Run the project by running `python main.py`
+5. Run the project by running `poetry run world`

 By default, the project will generate a dialogue between two agents, Agent A and Agent B. You can modify the dialogue by changing the prompts that are passed to each agent.